eudoxia0/eudoxia0.github.io/article/_posts/2023-04-18-my-experience-bupropion.md

 [net]: https://en.wikipedia.org/wiki/Norepinephrine_transporter
 [dat]: https://en.wikipedia.org/wiki/Dopamine_transporter#cite_ref-3

-In most jurisdictions Bupropion is less strictly controlled than stimulants because the stimulant effect is limited (which is why actual stimulants are the first choice in ADHD), and it's not a euphoriant.
+The reason it's classed as an antidepressant rather than a stimulant is the stimulant effect is very mild (which is why actual stimulants are the first choice in ADHD treatment) and it's not a euphoriant.
 People rarely [try to abuse it][abuse], with horrible results, but it's more likely to kill you than get you high.